‘Young And The Restless’ Spoilers For March 20-24: Jabot Affairs, Divorce Drama

 While Billy and Victoria are busy with this mission, they will realize they are drawn to each other.
 The Young and the Restless spoilers reveal the two are going to lock lips in next week’s episode.
 How the two will progress from there remains to be seen.

 Spoilers also tease Jack will go after a hockey league account and this is bad news for Billy.
 Ashley (Eileen Davidson) knows Jack is seeking for revenge and, at the moment, his only motivation is to get back at Billy.
 Jack will try to reason out with Ashley explaining it would be good for business.
-Ashley doesn’t think so though and she will try to emphasize to her brother that he should not use the business for his personal vendetta.
+Ashley doesn’t think so, though, and she will try to emphasize to her brother that he should not use the business for his personal vendetta.
 The Young and the Restless spoilers also indicate Victoria (Amelia Heinle) will try to retaliate to make sure they secure the account.

 Ashley’s next move is to hire someone new.
 Neil (Kristoff St. John) will be the newest face in the company.
 Since Jack has precautions to make sure he retains the CEO position, Neil may have been given a job at the company to help Ashley gain control of the business.
 The Young and the Restless spoilers indicate another exciting week in Genoa City.